shoebptl/Data-Science-Projects/README.md

 # Data-Science-Projects

-These are my projects which I have done in my training with scaler
+These are my projects which I have done in my training with scaler.
+I am not including some datasets because of copyright issues.